I tested the best laptop docking stations – here’s what I recommend for your office setup

 Who it's for: The Kensington SD5000TS EQ Docking Station is a great device for hybrid professionals and power users who want next-gen connectivity.
 A data transfer speed of 80 Gbps is no joke.
 You can move a large movie file from computer to computer in almost no time at all.
 The best part is that it is compatible with both Windows and macOS.

 Who should look elsewhere: If the Kensington SD5000TS is so good, why did it not take the top spot?
-There are two main reasons why.
-First, it's big, measuring 8.89 x 3.82 x 1.57 inches.
-You can't put it on its side because it'll just fall over.
-It will demand a large amount of desk space from you.
+For one, it's big, measuring 8.89 x 3.82 x 1.57 inches.
+You can't put it on its side because it'll just fall over, and upright it will demand a large amount of desk space.
 Secondly, it is strict about which operating systems it supports.
-Your computer must at least run on Windows 11 23H2 or macOS 14.5.
-Older systems are out of luck.
+Your computer must at least run on Windows 11 23H2 or macOS 14.5, meaning older systems are out of luck.

 Kensington SD5000T5 EQ Thunderbolt 5 Triple 4K Docking Station specs: Ports: USB 3.2 Type-A (2); USB Type-C (4); 3.5 in/out audio jack; Gigabit Ethernet (1) | Display: Supports up to three 4K displays at 144Hz or two 8K monitors @ 60Hz

-Who it's for: The Baseus 11-in-1 Spacemate is best suited in the hands of people with limited desk space.
+Who it's for: The Baseus Nomo NU1 Spacemate is a great option for people with limited desk space, or for those who are traveling.
 For example, video editors working with multiple drives could get a lot of use out of this.
-Software developer who needs to connect a bunch of Android phones fall under this potential user base, too.
+A software developer who needs to connect a bunch of Android phones might fall under this potential user base, too.

-Who should look elsewhere: Although it supports macOS, I wouldn't recommend it to MacBook owners because it does not support triple 4K displays due to a macOS limitation.
-It's best suited in the hands of Windows users.
+Who should look elsewhere: Although it supports macOS, I wouldn't recommend it to MacBook owners because it does not support multiple 4K displays due to a macOS limitation.
+It does support two screens on Mac, but the two monitors will display the same content as each other.
+It's best suited for Windows users.
 That said, there is a , but it costs twice as much.

 Pros

-Who it's for: The Baseus 11-in-1 Spacemate is best suited in the hands of people with limited desk space.
+Who it's for: The Baseus Nomo NU1 Spacemate is a great option for people with limited desk space, or for those who are traveling.
 For example, video editors working with multiple drives could get a lot of use out of this.
-Software developer who needs to connect a bunch of Android phones fall under this potential user base, too.
+A software developer who needs to connect a bunch of Android phones might fall under this potential user base, too.

-Who should look elsewhere: Although it supports macOS, I wouldn't recommend it to MacBook owners because it does not support triple 4K displays due to a macOS limitation.
-It's best suited in the hands of Windows users.
+Who should look elsewhere: Although it supports macOS, I wouldn't recommend it to MacBook owners because it does not support multiple 4K displays due to a macOS limitation.
+It does support two screens on Mac, but the two monitors will display the same content as each other.
+It's best suited for Windows users.
 That said, there is a , but it costs twice as much.

 Secondly, it can provide 130W of power directly into your devices to quickly charge them.
 The device also has the ExpressCharge Boost feature, which, according to Dell, can fast charge your laptop from zero to 35% in about 20 minutes or up to 80% in about an hour.
 What's more, it houses a wide array of ports from twin DP inputs to three USB-A ports.
 A unique feature of the dock is its modular design.
 You can remove the end of the device and replace it with a supporting component.
 However, at the time of this writing, it appears Dell no longer sells these modules.